-Chloroplasts are tiny, subcellular structures ("organelles") that define plants.
-They contain the green pigment chlorophyll that absorbs light in photosynthesis - the process whereby sunlight energy is used to power cellular activities and plant growth.
-Because photosynthesis is the only significant mechanism of energy-input into the living world, chloroplasts are vitally important, not only to plants but to all life on Earth - including our staple crops.
-Owing to their role in photosynthesis, and in plant responses to environmental challenges (or stresses) such as drought and salinization, chloroplasts are prime targets for crop improvement strategies.
+The CHLORAD system regulates the development of structures inside plant cells called chloroplasts.
+Chloroplasts are normal cellular constituents (organelles), and in many ways they define plants.
+They contain the green pigment chlorophyll and are responsible for photosynthesis, capturing sunlight energy and using it to power the activities of the cell.
+As photosynthesis is the only significant mechanism of energy-input into the living world, chloroplasts are of huge importance, not just to plants but to all life on Earth.
+Chloroplasts also have critical roles in plant responses to abiotic stress, and so are ideal targets for engineering stress tolerance in crops.

-Chloroplasts are built from thousands of different proteins.
-Most of these proteins are encoded by genes in the cell nucleus and so are made outside of the organelle in the cellular matrix called the cytosol.
-Since chloroplasts are surrounded by a double-membrane "envelope", sophisticated machinery is needed to import these proteins into the organelle.
-This machinery has two parts, called

-TOC ("Translocon at the Outer envelope membrane of Chloroplasts") and TIC.
-Each part is composed of several subunits that cooperate to drive protein import.
+Chloroplasts are composed of thousands of different proteins, and most of these are encoded by genes in the cell nucleus and so are synthesized outside of the organelle in the cellular matrix known as the cytosol.
+As chloroplasts are each surrounded by a double-membrane envelope, sophisticated machinery is needed to bring about the import of these proteins into the organelle.
+This comprises two molecular machines, one in each membrane, called TOC (for "Translocon at the Outer membrane of Chloroplasts") and TIC (for "Translocon at the Inner membrane of Chloroplasts").
+Each machine is composed of several different proteins that work cooperatively.